We have a lot of wonderful mason jar salad recipes on Wholefully, but this Vegetarian Taco Salad is the one that I go back to time and time again.

 Can I leave the grains out of this taco salad to make it paleo and Whole30-friendly?

 You sure can!
 Drop the cooked grains, and you have a wonderful grain-free salad that is perfect for paleo and Whole30 diets.

 How long will this salad last in the fridge?

 Because this salad is entirely plant-based, it will last upwards of a week.
 So you can prep them on the weekend, and still have salads by Friday.

-What should I serve this fiesta salad with?
+What should I serve this vegetarian taco salad with?